RupankarCh/my-notes/RHCSA/readme.md

 gpgcheck=0
 Note on Parameters:
 ```
-Save and close the file (in vi, press Esc, type :wq, and press Enter).
+Save and close the file (in vim, press Esc, type :wq, and press Enter).

 Step 3: Verify and Clean the Cache
 Once the file is saved, clear the package manager cache and verify that the new repositories are correctly detected and enabled: